 1Turbidity is a measure of the cloudiness of water and is an indication of the effectiveness of our filtration system.
-The turbidity limit set by the EPA is 0.3 NTU in 95% of the samples analyzed each month and shall not exceed 1 NTU at any time.
-As reported above the Avon Lake WTP highest recorded turbidity result for 2019 was 0.21 NTU and lowest monthly percentage of samples meeting the turbidity limits was 100%.
+The turbidity limit set by the EPA

-2The value reported under "Level Found" for Total Organic Carbon (TOC) is the lowest ratio between percentage of TOC actually removed to the percentage of parameters.
+2The value reported under "Level Found" for Total Organic Carbon (TOC) is the lowest ratio between percentage of TOC actually removed to the percentage of TOC required to be removed.
+This removal ratio is calculated as the ratio between the actual TOC removal and the TOC rule removal requirements and other parameters.
 A value of at least one (1) indicates that the water system is in compliance with TOC removal requirements.